 What is Hodgkin Lymphoma?

 Hodgkin lymphoma is a cancer that starts in a white blood cell called a B-lymphocyte.
 Healthy B-lymphocytes are part of the immune system.
 They fight infections and illnesses.
-They are often found in bean-sized lymph nodes or in other lymphoid tissues such as the spleen.
+They are often found in bean-sized lymph nodes or in other lymphoid tissues, such as the spleen.
 Because B-lymphocytes and other immune cells are present in lymph nodes, it is normal for the lymph nodes to get bigger when the body is fighting an infection.

 However, in Hodgkin lymphoma, some of the B-lymphocytes are no longer healthy and do not fight infection.
 Instead, the abnormal (cancerous) lymphocytes begin to grow out of control, causing the lymph nodes to get bigger.
 These cancerous lymphocytes can also spread outside the lymph nodes.
 The cancerous B-lymphocyte of Hodgkin lymphoma is often surrounded by many normal immune cells.
 When a lymph node is affected by Hodgkin lymphoma, it typically becomes much larger than it would with an infection.
-As Hodgkin lymphoma advances, it may spread beyond the lymph node to the bone marrow, liver, or lungs.
+As Hodgkin lymphoma advances, it may spread beyond the lymph node to the bone marrow, liver or lungs.

-What Causes Hodgkin Lymphoma?
+What causes Hodgkin Lymphoma?

 Hodgkin lymphoma develops when something changes the genetic code of a specific white blood cell (B-lymphocyte).
-DNA (deoxyribonucleic acid) is what makes up the genetic code of all cells.
+DNA is what makes up the genetic code of all cells.
 This code tells the cells how to work.
 Changes to DNA (deoxyribonucleic acid) changes the genetic code of the cell.
 In the case of Hodgkin lymphoma, these changes make it impossible for the B-lymphocyte to fight infection.
 Instead, the lymphocyte just grows and divides.

 In most cases of Hodgkin lymphoma, doctors do not know what causes the DNA to change.
 Scientists have identified some risk factors that might make a person more likely to get the illness: